dmy/elm-raspberry-pi/README.md

 curl -sL https://deb.nodesource.com/setup_12.x | sudo bash -
 sudo apt-get install -y nodejs
 ```
-Is is advised to configure npm to store packages in a user directory.
+It is advised to configure npm to store packages in a user directory.
 Add to `~/.bashrc`:
 ```
 NPM_PACKAGES="$HOME/.npm-packages"